jkmoore/audio-based-game/README.md

 that are destroyed by high-pitched sounds, and a low voice will still clear enemies destroyed by low- pitched sounds), so while it would be a fine improvement to implement a pitch detection algorithm and ensure frequency computations are perfect, we are still satisfied with this project as is.

+We used the p5 complete library (p5.js and p5.sound.js) to obtain and process audio input in JavaScript.
+Functions from p5 are responsible for starting audio recording, running a fast Fourier Transform on incoming audio, and creating a frequency spectrum from the transform in this program.
+The setup() and draw() functions, also part of p5, help the flow of the program by preparing audio recording at the very beginning and continually checking for audio input while other code is running.